barjinders/NSX-T_Deploy_VRF/readme.md

 transport_zone.json: Update the display name key with the target transport zone name.

 environment.json: Update this file with the NSX IP , port is default 443 but can be updated if a custom port is in use.
-For auth the script expects a base64 encoded string of username: password. e.g. base64 encoded string on admin:VMware is YWRtaW46Vk13YXJl
+For auth key in the username and password.
+The username and password gets converted into a base64 encoded stringin the code.

 create_segments_for_uplinks.json: Each VRF gateway is connected with a VLAN-backed segment for the north-south traffic.
 Update the name, id , transport zone name mentioned in the transport_zone.json file and the VLAN ID.